Chuck Thompson

-Charles Lloyd Thompson (June 10, 1921 – March 6, 2005) was an American sportscaster best known for his broadcasts of Major League Baseball's Baltimore Orioles and the National Football League's Baltimore Colts.
+Charles Lloyd Thompson (June 10, 1921 – March 6, 2005) was an American sportscaster best known for his broadcasts of Major League Baseball's Baltimore Orioles and the National Football League (NFL)'s Baltimore Colts.
 He was well-recognized for his resonant voice, crisply descriptive style of play-by-play, and signature on-air exclamations "Go to war, Miss Agnes!" and "Ain't the beer cold!"

 Biography

 Early life and career

 Thompson was born in Palmer, Massachusetts, and moved with his family to Reading, Pennsylvania, in 1927.
-He began his broadcasting career in 1939 at WRAW-AM in Reading, working there until 1942.
-After spending only a month at WKBN-AM in Youngstown, Ohio, that same year, he joined WIBG-AM in Philadelphia as an on-air announcer.
+He began his broadcasting career in 1939 at WRAW in Reading, working there until 1942.
+After spending only a month at WKBN in Youngstown, Ohio, that same year, he joined WIBG in Philadelphia as an on-air announcer.
 His career was interrupted in October 1943, when he was drafted into the U.S. Army.
 Promoted to the rank of sergeant, he was sent to Europe aboard the Queen Mary in January 1945 and fought in the Battle of the Bulge.
 After an honorable discharge in August 1945, he returned to WIBG.
 For three years starting in 1946, he, along with Byrum Saam and Claude Haring, called all the home games of both Philadelphia professional baseball teams, the Athletics and Phillies.
 He also called Temple University football during this period.